JosephWeaver/100DaysofCode/README.md

 # 100DaysofCode - Log
 ✅ Accountability for my coding journey on #100DaysOfCode!

+## R2D23: Tuesday, May 1, 2018
+**Progress:** Live-coded for three hours in front of one of my classes at Academy of Art University.

 ## R2D22: Monday, April 30, 2018
 **Progress:** Live-coded for three hours in front of one of my classes at Academy of Art University.